andrew henderson menu

 But at the same time, governments across the world have come a long way since crypto came to life in 2009.

-Many countries have softened their previously rigid stance against crypto to adapt to the shifting global dynamics and profit from it.
+Many countries have softened their previously rigid stance on crypto to adapt to the shifting global dynamics and profit from it.

-While some countries are doing everything in their power to be considered one of the world’s most crypto-friendly countries.
+Some countries are doing everything in their power to be considered among the world’s most crypto-friendly countries.

-Don’t be surprised though when the country with the most attractive crypto tax incentives is a country you’ve never heard of before – that’s the whole point.
+However, don’t be surprised when the country with the most attractive crypto tax incentives is a country you know nothing about– that’s the whole point.

 Small countries are also trying to create more foreign investment opportunities and generate higher revenue through their minimal (and sometimes non-existent) crypto taxes.